-Nature lovers will enjoy the beauty of the woodlands and wetlands as they walk through the Conservancy on nearly two miles of woodland and wetland trails.
+Nature lovers will enjoy the beauty of the woodlands and wetlands as they walk through the Conservancy on just under one mile of woodland and wetland trails.

 Along the lake trail, there are two observation decks with spectacular views of Kopmeier Lake and the surrounding forest.
 A staircase safely takes the visitor down the kettle from the upper Trail to the lower Trail.
-Ten rustic resting benches will be strategically placed along the walkway.
-When you reach the lake, a covered deck and pier will provide pristine views of Kopmeier Lake.
-As you wind your way through the wetland and woodland trails, inspirational shrines will dot the path.
+Ten rustic resting benches have been strategically placed along the walkway.
+When you reach the lake, a covered deck and pier provide pristine views of Kopmeier Lake.
+As you wind your way through the wetland and woodland trails, inspirational shrines dot the path.